01100100/kreuzungen/README.md

 ### Frontend - GitHub Pages

 The site is hosted using [GitHub Pages](https://pages.github.com/).
-A GitHub action bundles the site and deploys all content in the `app/dist` subdir for the `main` branch.
+A GitHub action tests the code, bundles the site and deploys all content in the `app/dist` subdir for the `main` branch.

-The site gets deployed to [https://kreuzungen.world](https://kreuzungen.world).
+DNS records are set up, such the that the site is served from [https://kreuzungen.world](https://kreuzungen.world).

 ### Auth Backend - Fly.io